vincenzo-scotti/llm_cstk/README.md

 >>> output = requests.post(url, data=req_data).json
 >>> print(output)
 {
-  'candidates': [  # `type: List[Dict[str, str]]`, a list with candidate responses, each response is a dictionary with speaker identifier and generated text
+  'candidate_reponses': [  # `type: List[Dict[str, str]]`, a list with candidate responses, each response is a dictionary with speaker identifier and generated text
     {'speaker': 'AI', 'text': 'Have you tried turning the computer off and on again?'}, {'speaker': 'AI', 'text': 'Have you tried rebooting the system?'}, {'speaker': 'AI', 'text': 'Are you using the correct Python environment?'}